Table of Contents

 This is one of the reasons your earbuds must always remain dry.
-If the devices get wet, you may damage their electrical circuit.
+If your earbuds get wet, you may damage their electrical circuit.
 Some people who use their earbuds while working out, jogging, or exercising experience this type of damage most frequently.

 This doesn’t mean you can use earbuds when engaging in these activities.
 If you choose water-resistant earbuds, you are good to go.
 They have appropriate IP ratings like IP6 and IP7.

 For other earbuds, you need to be extra cautious.
 In case you suspect the device is moist, act first to protect the electrical circuit.